• Skip to primary navigation

 The longer you own a piece of equipment the better your understanding of it grows and that is very true of my slow cooker.

-Indeed all the preparation I was doing heating everything up beforehand was really taking away the whole idea of it being a labour saving gadget.
+Indeed all the preparation I was doing heating everything up beforehand was really taking away the whole idea of it being a labour-saving gadget.

 Slow Cooked Chicken Italian in a crock pot.

-So last week I threw away my slow cooker instruction manual and decided to go cold turkey, well cold chicken to be precise!
 I had to seriously stop myself from browning the chicken thighs and the thought of the added washing up was enough to stop me in my tracks.

-“It’ll be fine” I told myself, “everyone else is doing this, you’re just a bit slow to realise” and with that thought I merrily chucked, I mean placed carefully, all my ingredients in the slow cooker and switched it on.
+“It’ll be fine” I told myself, “everyone else is doing this, you’re just a bit slow to realise”, And with that thought I merrily chucked, I mean placed carefully, all my ingredients in the slow cooker and switched it on.

 Slow Cooked Chicken Italian in a crock pot.

-Six hours later I was being asked by my family what the lovely smell was, to which I replied “Slow Cooked Chicken Italian”!
-I would say that if you don’t have any of the particular vegetables that I used just improvise with a suitable alternative eg courgettes, aubergine, green olives etc you could even add another coloured pepper.
+I would say that if you don’t have any of the particular vegetables that I used improvise with a suitable alternative eg courgettes, aubergine, green olives etc you could even add a different coloured bell pepper.

-I have to say that we all really enjoyed this dump and go meal (with the exception of my daughter who doesn’t do chicken thighs – a work in progress) and I think it’s one you can play around with to ring the changes (thinking chillies now)!
+I have to say that we all really enjoyed this dump-and-go meal (with the exception of my daughter who doesn’t do chicken thighs – a work in progress) and I think it’s one you can play around with to ring the changes (thinking chillies now)!

-Everyone reading this is probably having a good old laugh that I’ve been such a stickler for my instruction manual but I realise that the manufacturers probably didn’t want to be responsible for giving anyone food poisoning so played it ultra safe – so safe that it was taking the fun out of slow cooking if you ask me!
+However, I realised that the manufacturers probably didn’t want to be responsible for giving anyone food poisoning so played it ultra-safe; so safe that it was taking the fun out of slow cooking if you ask me!

-Dump and go recipes are the way to go!
+Dump-and-go recipes are the way to go!

 Slow Cooked Chicken Italian in a crock pot.